 Welcome to BOPN!

-We are an inspired team of teachers with experience in public, private, and Montessori schools, who are thrilled to give your child the opportunity to play, learn, and thrive in the beautiful setting of the Arnold Arboretum.
+We are an inspired team of teachers with experience in public, private, and Montessori schools, who are thrilled to give your child the opportunity to play, learn, and thrive outdoors!
 Our programs spark curiosity, discovery, and a strong connection with nature.

 Enrolling now for:

-Boston Outdoor Preschool Network is committed to nature immersion, interest-led learning, inquiry-based teaching, and authentic play.
+Boston Outdoor Preschool Network is committed to place-based learning and play.

 The ever-changing landscape of the Arnold Arboretum provides endless opportunities to spark children's curiosity, discovery, and learning.